MFauzanAP/Mechanism-Analysis/README.md

 - [ ] Isolate a single link and show the changes in its angle, velocity, and acceleration
 - [ ] Add ability to move the offset position
 - [ ] Plot colors should correspond to link colors
+- [ ] Add vibration analysis, show change in center of mass.